programminghistorian/jekyll/new-lesson-workflow-draft.md

 Our publication platform (GitHub Pages) uses special headers in the lesson files called [YAML] front-matter blocks to store metadata about each lesson.
 You don't need to understand the details about what YAML is or how it works.

 Use the following template to create a YAML block for your lesson (just copy and paste this into your text file).
-This should appear at the very top of your lesson file.
+This should appear at the very top of your lesson file, and *must be followed by a blank line*.
 (Note that there is a "reviewers" field, which you should leave blank for now.)

     ---
     title: Data Mining the Internet Archive Collection